L&I Retrospective Rating Programs

 How Retrospective Rating Work

-Retrospective rating is simply another way of calculating your Workers' Compensation insurance premium, after the fact or “retroactively.”
+Retrospective rating is simply another way of calculating your company's Workers' Compensation insurance premium, after the fact or “retroactively.”

 Being in Retrospective Rating requires a commitment to improve safety and prevent injuries in the workplace.
 If your calculated retro premium is higher than the amount of standard premium you paid, it could result in you having to pay an additional amount ("assessment").
 There is a pre-selected limit to this assessment, but it’s important that you recognize and understand this risk.